-The role of the family is key in the process of rehabilitation of children.
-It is essential to strengthen family relationships to rebuild the affective dimension in children and adolescents.
+The role of the family is crucial in the rehabilitation process of the children.
+It is essential to strengthen family relationships to rebuild the emotional dimension in the children and adolescents.

-At the beginning, during the first 3 months, children and adolescents are not authorized to go out on leave.
-The goal is for them to get used to the functioning of CIMA and to detach themselves from the problematic social environment in which they were.
-However, they can make phone calls and receive visitors.
-After the first three months, children and adolescents can visit their families every fortnight, provided they have positive evaluations of their behavior at CIMA and at school.
-At first, their parents come to pick them up and bring them back.
-If all goes well, little by little the older children can go home alone.
-They are given a family permission slip with the time they leave CIMA so that their parents can check that they do not take advantage of this autonomy to walk on the street.
+After the first three months, every fortnight the children and adolescents can visit their family, provided they have positive evaluations of their behavior at CIMA and at school.
+Initially, their parents come to pick them up and bring them back.
+If everything goes well, gradually the older children can go home alone.
+They are given a family permission slip with the time of departure from CIMA so that their parents can verify that they do not take advantage of this autonomy to wander the streets.

-As for the little ones, their parents must pick them up and return them.
-On the same ballot, parents should submit their observations about the child's behavior over the weekend.
+As for the younger ones, their parents must pick them up and return them.
+On the same slip, the parents must provide their observations on the child's behavior during the weekend.

-When the family nucleus is extremely dysfunctional, and the parents cannot accept the child, CIMA tries to establish contact with other relatives (aunts, uncles, grandparents…).
+When the family nucleus is highly dysfunctional, and the parents are unable to take in the child, CIMA tries to establish contact with other relatives (aunts, uncles, grandparents, etc.).